 - If the amount of marijuana in the alleged offender’s possession is more than 2,000 pounds, the offense is punishable by life imprisonment or a term of five to 99 years in prison and/or a fine up to $50,000.

 The Williamson Count Drug Court is a program that lasts 12 months or longer, which combines substance abuse treatment, counseling, and mandatory drug court requirements to rehabilitate repeat misdemeanor drug possession offenders instead of sentencing them to jail.

 The program focuses on the completion of court-ordered conditions, such as probation, maintaining sobriety and abstaining from drug use, participation in an intensive outpatient treatment, the development and maintenance of living skills and new behaviors, and attendance of regular court hearings to inform the judge of the alleged offender’s progress.

 Upon successful completion of the program, participants will be referred to the court for the dismissal of probation.

-Contact a Georgetown criminal defense attorney at Law Office of Michael J. Price if you have been arrested for possession of marijuana in Cental Texas.
+Contact a Georgetown criminal defense attorney at Price & Twine, PLLC if you have been arrested for possession of marijuana in Cental Texas.
 Michael J. Price is knowledgeable in all areas of Texas’ drug laws and will fiercely fight the marijuana allegations against you.

-Contact Law Office of Michael J. Price at (512) 354-1880 or complete an online contact form for a consultation about your alleged marijuana possession charges throughout Williamson County and Bell County in Texas.
+Contact Price & Twine, PLLC at (512) 354-1880 or complete an online contact form for a consultation about your alleged marijuana possession charges throughout Williamson County and Bell County in Texas.